Detailed Guide to the Form 990

 A land trust should work with an accountant well versed in nonprofit issues to establish the best method for the organization to value its easements.
 Once a method is chosen, the land trust should generally stay with that approach.

-Land Trust Standards and Practices, the research report on conservation easement amendments and related materials are available on The Learning Center to board, staff and volunteers of member land trusts and partner organizations and to individuals joining at the $250 level and above.
+Land Trust Standards and Practices, the research report on conservation easement amendments and related materials are available on The Learning Center to board, staff and volunteers of member land trusts and partner organizations and to individuals joining at the $250 level or more.
 All materials are also available through purchase from the publications catalog.